mehek-niwas/mehek-niwas/README.md

 - deep learning class [final project]

 where i work/have worked...
-- interned at nextera energy, where i worked on forecasting models using over 20 million calls to predict monthly handle time for budgeting
+- interned at nextera energy, where i worked on forecasting models using 20 million calls to predict monthly handle time for budgeting
 - spent time at [describe](https://www.describemed.com/), a health tech startup based in miami (where i signed an nda :D) but essentially i wrote a lot of API routes and postgreSQL queries
 - research with the [neural transmissions lab](https://github.com/NEural-TransmissionS) at the florida institute of technology